home-assistant/developers.home-assistant/docs/development_environment.md

 When you open this repository with Visual Studio code you are asked to "Reopen in Container", this will start the build of the container.

-_If you don't see this notification, open the command pallet and select `Remote-Containers: Reopen Folder in Container`._
+_If you don't see this notification, open the command palette and select `Remote-Containers: Reopen Folder in Container`._

 ## Tasks

-The devcontainter comes with some useful tasks to help you with development, you can start these tasks by opening the command pallet and select `Tasks: Run Task` then select the task you want to run.
+The devcontainter comes with some useful tasks to help you with development, you can start these tasks by opening the command palette and select `Tasks: Run Task` then select the task you want to run.

-When a task is currently running (like `Preview` for the docs), it can be restarted by opening the command pallet and selecting `Tasks: Restart Running Task`, then select the task you want to restart.
+When a task is currently running (like `Preview` for the docs), it can be restarted by opening the command palette and selecting `Tasks: Restart Running Task`, then select the task you want to restart.

 # Preparing your environment